-Unions are mostly urban institutions.
-So as America's central cities and inner-ring suburbs have suffered from the effects of sprawl, so have union members.
+Unions are urban institutions.
+So as America’s central cities and inner-ring suburbs have suffered due to sprawl, so have union members.

 In the first-ever investigation of this problem, Good Jobs First created the “Smart Growth, Good Jobs” curriculum for the leaders of the Chicago Federation of Labor in 2000.
 We mapped the geography of the CFL’s major unions and compared the locations of union jobs to the whole six-county Chicago metro economy.

 The results were striking.
 Across the board, as jobs thinned out geographically, they also de-unionized.
 It wasn’t just Wal-Mart invading the United Food and Commercial Workers’ base.
 The same pattern held in hotels, health care, manufacturing, transit, and public sector (and anecdotally in construction, which we could not map).
 Only janitorial coverage was strong in most suburbs, thanks to a big organizing campaign.

 We also found that sprawl harmed union families as homeowners.
 That is, due to sprawl, older neighborhoods where most union members live are hit with far higher property tax rates.
 (Factory shutdowns and job flight undermine their tax base.)
 That also means union families suffer poorer public services and more pressure for privatization.